The LA Times is a regional news application for Southern California, offering digital journalism and eNewspaper replicas on iOS and Android.

 What do users think recently?

-Recent user voice shows a frustrated sentiment.
-Users appreciate high quality news coverage provides valuable local and global information for daily readers, but report electronic newspaper feature fails to load or displays error messages post-update and subscription management and login issues prevent access to paid digital content.
+Review voice lately leans frustrated.
+Users appreciate high quality news coverage provides valuable local and global information for daily readers, but report electronic newspaper feature fails to load or displays error messages post-update.

 What Users Love